Dr. Rachel Kirsch

 I am a Fellow in Mathematics at the London School of Economics.
 My research is in combinatorics and graph theory.

 - R. Kirsch and A. J. Radcliffe.
 "Maximizing the density of Kt's in graphs of bounded degree and clique number."
-Discrete Mathematics, to appear.
+Discrete Mathematics, June 2020.

 - R. Kirsch and A. J. Radcliffe.
 "Many triangles with few edges."
 Electronic Journal of Combinatorics, May 2019.